telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

 * Test whether it is possible to delete a container.
 * Test whether it is possible to upload a text file and download it.
 * Test whether it is possible to delete an object from a container.
+* Test whether it is possible to upload a big file and download it (More than 5Mb).

 Configuration